 What Are Employee Apps?

-When talking about employee apps, we are thinking of a modern communications technology that enables every employee to receive targeted and timely information from their organization.
+When talking about employee apps, we are thinking of a modern, mobile communications technology that enables every employee to receive targeted and timely information from their organization.

 In our private lives, mobile communication apps have been playing an essential role for a while now.
 Employee apps add the same ease-of-use, convenience, and capability to our work lives.